litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

 variability in the data that we accept from clients, for example, `PATCH <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH>`_ requests.

-This is where the :class:`DTOData <litestar.dto.factory.DTOData>` class comes in.
+This is where the :class:`DTOData <litestar.dto.data_structures.DTOData>` class comes in.
 It is a generic class that accepts the type of the data that it will contain, and provides useful methods for interacting with that data.

 .. literalinclude:: /examples/data_transfer_objects/factory/dto_data_usage.py